nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 ### Content types ###

-- The CDS Server SHALL support both formal [MIME-types](https://www.hl7.org/fhir/STU3/http.html#mime-type) for FHIR resources:
+- The CDSS and EMS Servers SHALL support both formal [MIME-types](https://www.hl7.org/fhir/STU3/http.html#mime-type) for FHIR resources:
   - XML: `application/fhir+xml`
   - JSON: `application/fhir+json`

-- The CDS Server SHALL also gracefully handle generic XML and JSON MIME types:
+- The CDSS and EMS Servers SHALL also gracefully handle generic XML and JSON MIME types:
   - XML: `application/xml`
   - JSON: `application/json`
   - JSON: `text/json`

-- The CDS Server SHALL support the optional `_format` parameter in order to allow the client to specify the response format by its MIME-type.
+- The CDSS and EMS Servers SHALL support the optional `_format` parameter in order to allow the client to specify the response format by its MIME-type.
 If both are present, the `_format` parameter overrides the `Accept` header value in the request.

 <!--- The CTP Server SHALL prefer the encoding specified by the `Content-Type` header if no explicit `Accept` header has been provided by a client system.-->

-- If neither the `Accept` header nor the `_format` parameter are supplied by the client system the CDS Server SHALL return data in the default format of `application/fhir+json`.
+- If neither the `Accept` header nor the `_format` parameter are supplied by the client system, the CDSS and EMS Servers SHALL return data in the default format of `application/fhir+json`.

 ## Error handling ##

 The CDS API defines numerous categories of error, each of which encapsulates a specific part of the request that is sent to the CDSS.
 Each type of error will be discussed in its own section below with the relevant response code:
-- [Resource Not found](api_general_guidance.html#resource-not-found) - CDS supports this behaviour when a request references a resource that cannot be resolved.
+- [Resource Not found](api_general_guidance.html#resource-not-found) - this behaviour is supported when a request references a resource that cannot be resolved.
 - [Headers](api_general_guidance.html#headers) - The HTTP Authorization header must be supplied with any request and an error will be generated in the event of this header not being present.
-- [Parameters](api_general_guidance.html#parameters) – Certain actions against the CDS allow a client to specify HTTP parameters.
-This class of error covers problems with the way that those parameters may have been presented
+- [Parameters](api_general_guidance.html#parameters) – Certain actions allow a server to specify HTTP parameters.
+This class of error covers problems with the way that those parameters may have been presented.

 <!--
  [Payload business rules](development_general_api_guidance.html#payload-business-rules) - Errors of this nature will arise when the request payload (ServiceDefinition) does not conform to the business rules associated with its use.